ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.fronius-wattpilot/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 4.4.0 (2023-02-16)
+- known states will now be updated even if the dynamic parser is enabled

 ### 4.3.0 (2023-01-14)
 - dependency updates
 - state updates